 - Watch for fatigue, and don’t drive impaired.

-Lastly, if you’re really worried about driving at night, don’t.
+Lastly, if you’re really worried about driving at night, don’t be.
 The increased anxiety could take focus away from the task at hand.
 Have a friend or family member drive, take a cab or schedule driving for daylight hours only.